naninovel/docs/docs/api/index.md

 This line will disappear.
 @resetText

-; Same as above, but with 'wide' printer.
+; Same as above, but with 'Wide' printer.
-@print "This line will disappear." printer:wide
+@print "This line will disappear." printer:Wide
-@resetText wide
+@resetText Wide
 ```

 ## return